Low-Dose CT Lung Cancer Screening

 • Preventive care—early detection saves lives

-Lung cancer is the leading cause of cancer deaths in the U.S. Early detection through screening can find cancer when it is small, localized, and most treatable—often before symptoms appear.
+Lung cancer is the leading cause of cancer deaths in the U.S. Early detection through screening can find cancer when it is small, localized, and most treatable, often before symptoms appear.

 Do I need a referral for low-dose CT lung screening?

-What your referral does:
+What your doctor’s referral does:

 • Documents your smoking history and eligibility criteria